 Continual implementation of improvements needed for already deployed EGI Resource Allocation process.
 Requirements for this task are being gathered from Resource Allocation Support Team.
 As a result an improved version of a matching resources function (Find Pools) has been developed and is now being tested

-The team worked on further development for EGI Pay-for-Use (PfU) process.
-A plan of e-GRANT development for PfU has been established with the Pay-for-Use working group.
-First milestone is to process first PfU Request created by a real customer (EPOS) in a test environment.
+The team worked on further development for EGI Pay-for-Use (P4U) process.
+A plan of e-GRANT development for P4U has been established with the Pay-for-Use working group.
+First milestone is to process first P4U request created by a real customer (EPOS) in a test environment.
 Results from this will be taken into account to plan further development.
 In the end of the project it is planned to have one common system for both the EGI Resource Allocation and Pay-for-Use processes.

 Issues and Treatment